PPUC/ZeDMD/README.md

 ### "I'm running a shop, can I assemble and sell ZeDMDs?"

 Yes, you can, as long as you respect the legal notices above.
-And it would be nice if you sent us a ready to-use device because people might ask here or on dicord about problems with a specific variation of ZeDMD.
+You could also do your own hardware design.
+But it would be nice if you sent us a ready to-use device for testing because people might ask here or on discord about problems with a specific variation of ZeDMD.